Distribution-Aware Calibration for Object Detection with Noisy Bounding Boxes: Introduction

 Due to the degenerated supervision introduced by noisy annotations, object detection with noisy bounding boxes remains a challenging problem.
 Obviously, such corrupt supervision signals could weaken the localization precision of object detectors.
 Besides, although the classification accuracy is less affected \cite{liu2022robust}, noisy bounding boxes do introduce biased category features during training, which reduces the generalization capability of classification.
 Notably, there is also a significant concern about the lack of interpretability for box predictions, especially considering the influence of noisy bounding box annotations.

-Encountering the above challenges, existing solutions still exhibit drawbacks in this special setting (see Figure~\ref{fig:task}(b)).
-Several previous works are dedicated to correcting noisy bounding boxes \cite{liu2022robust, li2020towards, xu2021training}, aiming to mitigate the effect of noisy box annotations.
-However, their performance gains in classification and localization are constrained by heuristic box correction approaches, and the detector cannot identify which bounding boxes are inaccurately predicted.
-An alternative series of methods focus on equipping the model with the capability to estimate the confidence of predicted bounding boxes \cite{he2019bounding, li2020generalized, choi2019gaussian}, through which the detector can be more robust against noisy box annotations.
+Encountering the above challenges, existing solutions still exhibit drawbacks (see Figure~\ref{fig:task}(a)).
+Several methods are dedicated to correcting noisy bounding boxes \cite{liu2022robust,li2020towards,xu2021training}, aiming to mitigate the effect of noise.
+However, their performance gains are constrained by heuristic box correction approaches, and the detector cannot identify which bounding boxes are inaccurately predicted.
+An alternative series of methods focuses on equipping the model with the ability to estimate the confidence of predicted bounding boxes \cite{he2019bounding,li2020generalized,choi2019gaussian}, by which the detector can be more robust against noisy box annotations.
 Despite these efforts, it is unfortunate that the detector is still plagued by flawed supervision during training.